atisharma/fvdb/README.md

 First [install pytorch](https://pytorch.org/get-started/locally/), which is used by `sentence-transformers`.
 You must decide if you want the CPU or CUDA (nvidia GPU) version of pytorch.
-For just text embeddings for `fvdb`, CPU is sufficient.
+For just text embeddings for `fvdb`, CPU is sufficient, with the default model.

 Then,
 ```bash